emilielundblad/AirportSecurityWorkshop/Instructions/04-Get training data for your AI model.md

     * no greater than 6MB in size (4MB for prediction images)
     * no less than 256 pixels on the shortest edge; any images shorter than this will be automatically scaled up by the Custom Vision Service

 1. You will use most of the images as your *training data* in the next task.
-However, in order to properly test your model, take up to five images of each item to the side.
+However, in order to properly test your model, take up to five images of each item and save them for later.
 These will be your *test data*.
 Do not upload them in the next task.

 Now you have the images but you have not told the AI yet what to look for.
 That's why, you will [upload and tag the images](05-Upload%20and%20tag%20your%20training%20data.md) next.